top of page

 And when my mom was gone some nights, he’d fry up potatoes and onions for us.

-He never cut the crust off my toast, but he still made me toast until I learned how.
+He never cut the crust off my toast, I don't even think he ever made me toast.

 I guess my Dad and others can only give what they know how.